epologee/klipp/README.md

 # Klipp
-## Xcode templates for the rest of us.
+## Code templates for the rest of us.

+Klipp is a command line gem for creating new programming projects from existing templates.
+It was originally designed to create Xcode projects.
+However, there are no Apple or Xcode specific features in Klipp, so you can use it for pretty much any textfile-and-directory-based template.

-Klipp is a command line gem for creating new (Xcode) projects from existing templates.
-Unlike Apple's private plist-based templating system, Klipp takes an existing Xcode project and creates a new project by copying and modifying an existing template project by your own specifications.
+When compared to Xcode's plist-based templating system, Klipp takes an existing Xcode project and creates a new project by copying and modifying an existing template project by your own specifications.

 ## Installation